Merriam-Webster defines Dialogue as the following:

 2 a: a conversation between two or more persons; also : a similar exchange between a person and something else (as a computer)

-exchange of ideas and opinions
+b: an exchange of ideas and opinions

 c: a discussion between representatives of parties to a conflict that is aimed at resolution dialogue between loggers and environmentalists

-Dialogue by Jean Augagneur]
+[Dialogue by Jean Augagneur]

 In relation to the realm of the religious and spiritual we use the first two definition ('a' and 'b') whenever we come across people of different faith, and hopefully never HAVE TO use the 3rd definition ('c').
 In a previous post a fellow blogger, Ben, at Discovering God's Holy Plan brought up a few questions as to the nature of my beliefs.
 A quick answer would be Love, but quick answers are not interesting nor insightful.
 If we were the Borg or in the Matrix we could plug into our neighbor's thoughts and we would know what they believe, but unfortunately (or maybe fortunately) we are restricted to human language.
 Ben's response, which is found in the comment section of this previous post, will be in black and mine will be in reddish brown.